How to Calculate Electrical Labor Cost?

 Residential Compared to Commercial Projects

 The residential projects involve mostly fewer scale activities and possibly more low-skilled human resources than the latter.
-While the commercial projects require more expertise and complex installation, they will be larger groups and increase labor costs.
+While commercial projects require more expertise and complex installation, they will be larger groups and increase labor costs.

-New construction vs. renovation
+New Construction vs. Renovation

 Location